Davospike/segpSPA/Documentation/Meeting_Log/Standups/README.md

 This week:
 Blockers:

+Harry:
-Harry - Last week:  With DD and JP changed the front end framework to a more simple framework - Started fleshing out the webpage, adding a landing page, website navigation, social bar, and quiz stats page - Added chart.js to thhe framework for the quiz stats page.
+- Last week:  With DD and JP changed the front end framework to a more simple framework - Started fleshing out the webpage, adding a landing page, website navigation, social bar, and quiz stats page - Added chart.js to thhe framework for the quiz stats page.
 Encountered some version issues that had to debug.
 - This week: Continue integration with back end - Add select topic page for choosing quiz questions - Look at front end marking requirements and begin to think about these
 - Blockers: Job interviews and wanting to pick up other units again before restart of term

+### 19/04/2021

+Vini and Nath:
+- Last week: Tidied up code and assisted front end with understanding our methods and layout for integration
+- This week: Finish mongoose commands ready for full implementation and integration of the front/backend
+- Blockers: Java assignment and revision for the next few weeks

+Jack:
+- Last week: matching json, implementing framework in docker, writing ethical framework, front end dev worke.g. picture on quiz page
+- This week: testing, ethical framework writeup finish, Gant chart
+- Blockers: Java

+Dan:

+Harry:
+- Last week: Added in topic selection pages with some text and logos - Linked up frontend data for quiz to the database backend and made available with docker/deploy script - Added in routing via topic selection pagefor selecting which quiz you wanted to complete - Added in social media sharing links to share the website/fake website - Rejigged Fake news stats layout
+- This week: Add final topic selection pages - start writing up frontend/design notes - minor front end formatting
+- Blockers: Java and job interviews